sarahconnollybristol/cs-uob.github.io/README.md

 This page will provide links to the unit pages for all units in the department who have chosen to create a proper website, as well as the unit catalogue page that contains the official information on topics like credit points and assessments.

+Some units have chosen to host their page on the university's Blackboard content management system.
+These are marked with `(*)` and will only work if you are already logged in to Blackboard, which you can do at [ole.bris.ac.uk](https://ole.bris.ac.uk).

 # Year 1

 All these units are worth 20CP (credit points) each.
 The unit code numbering is not meant to make any sense, apart from the first digit being the year of study.